 Schedule Your Child’s Happy Visit Today

 If it’s time for your child’s first dental visit, please schedule an appointment with us today.
 We love providing dental care to children and truly enjoy meeting our youngest patients for the first time!
 Drs.
-Wood and Chen and their friendly staff will make sure your child feels safe and secure.
+Wood and Park and their friendly staff will make sure your child feels safe and secure.
 If you have any questions about how to care for your child’s teeth, please contact us as we’re always happy to speak with you.
 We look forward to seeing you and your child soon and welcoming you to our family dentistry practice where we give our patients many good reasons to smile!

 Get that beautiful smile you've always wanted!